replicatedhq/replicated-docs/docs/intro-replicated.md

 ## About the Replicated Platform

-The Replicated platform lets you install, manage, support, and get insights on your applications in customer environments.
-With Replicated, you package and update your application using Kubernetes manifests or Helm charts, then securely distribute to any on-premises or cloud-hosted environments, including air gap.
+The Replicated platform lets you distribute, install, support, and observe on your applications in customer environments.
+With Replicated, you distribute your application using Helm charts, Kubernetes manifests, or Kubernetes Operators, then securely distribute to any on-prem or cloud-hosted environments, including air gap.

-Your application can use Helm charts, standard Kubernetes manifests, or Kubernetes Operators.
+The following sections describe the Replicated features that support the key aspects and challenges of distributing and supporting an application successfully.

 ## Distributing

-Replicated provides the features for distributing and managing your application, including:
+Replicated provides features for distributing and managing your application in diverse environments, including:

 - Use release channels and versioning for effective management of your product lifecycle
-- Provision test environments quickly using the compatibility matrix to create a variety of environments
+- Provision test environments quickly using the compatibility matrix to create a variety of customer-representative environments
 - Create and manage custom license entitlements with granular control and flexibility, including free licenses for trial, dev, and community licenses
 - Create custom domains to brand your customer-facing URLs

 ## Installing